 How is canine distemper diagnosed and treated?

-Avoid contact with infected animals and wildlife
+- Avoid contact with known infected dogs and their premises.